hashicorp/vault/website/source/guides/operations/replication.html.md

 populated into the secondary upon activation.
 This allows a developer to keep a consistent `~/.vault-token` file or `VAULT_TOKEN` environment variable when working with both clusters.

-On a production system, after a secondary is activated, the enabled auth methods should be used to get tokens with appropriate policies, as policies and auth method configuration are replicated.

-The generate-root command can also be used to generate a root token local to the secondary cluster.

 ## Managing Vault Performance Replication